 - Thought Leader: Are you developing your name as an expert in your field?
 If you’re an SEO expert, do you write for publications such as Search Engine Land, Moz, Search Engine Journal etc.?
 Building a personal brand will help make you more attractive to event organisers like us as it makes it easier to promote you as a great speaker.

 - Personality: We tend to invite speakers who we think will connect with our audience and the other speakers on our panel.
 Knowledge and experience are important, but so too is the ability to come across as warm and engaging.
 If you’re the type of speaker who rants on a stage and offers no actionable advice, we will turn you down.
-It’s also important to us that we build and maintain a relationship with all of our speakers so that we’re not just a random event on your schedule that needs ticked off.
+It’s also important to us that we build and maintain a relationship with all of our speakers so that we’re not just a random event on your schedule that needs to be ticked off.
 We will turn down a speaker on personality alone if we feel you’re not a match for our values.

 - Original Content: I realise that sometimes the same tools and tactics are repeated by multiple speakers at events, but we’re looking for people who will give a fresh perspective based on their own research and findings.
 Are you repeating something said by another speaker or conducting your own tests to feed back into your talks?
 Original research will always resonate best with our audience, and your talks must contain actionable advice.